 Log-in with your Falcon Account to FalconSync and connect with UWRF student organizations.
 There are more then 150 clubs and organizations that you can join!

 After January 1, fill out and submit the Free Application For Federal Student Aid (FAFSA).
 This form is available online, at your high school or from the Financial Aid Office at River Falls.
 Many high schools have informational sessions on how to apply for Financial Aid.
 We encourage you to attend.

 If you have not already visited campus, schedule your visit now!
 You can arrange a weekly tour and information session or attend one of our Visit Days, which are special programs that give you a closer look at the university.
 Check our Visiting Campus page for more information.

 Apply for Tuition Reciprocity (MN Residents)

 If you are a Minnesota resident, be sure to fill out the Reciprocity Form.
-This simple form will allow you to pay a tuition rate comparable to what is charged at a similar Minnesota school and is available from high school counselors or from the Minnesota Higher Education Services Office.
+This simple online form will allow you to pay a tuition rate comparable to what is charged to Wisconsin residents.

 Take Placement Tests

 UW System placement tests are required for all new students who have not completed college-level courses in English or Math.
 Refer to our Placement Test Information webpage to determine if you need to take the placement test.